kolenyo2099/Obsidian-OSINT-Entity-Extractor/README.md

 # OSINT Entity Extractor

+A tool for open source intelligence analysts to extract structured data from web articles.

 <img width="1911" height="697" alt="image" src="https://github.com/user-attachments/assets/fe2cbeeb-bd7d-4908-ba7f-c62cf5c5e33b" />

 Import a web article into your Obsidian vault and turn it into a clean note with: